Our Story

 2018

-Education without Borders expands its program to include Nobantu After School facility in Mfuleni township, outside Cape Town, South Africa.
+Education without Borders expands its program to include the Nobantu After School facility in Mfuleni township, outside Cape Town, South Africa.

 2019